MechatronicSystems-Group/mechatronicsystems-group.github.io/vacwork_projects/firmware-development-BMI088.md

+---
+layout: page
-# Firmware development for a BMI088 IMU
+title: "Firmware development for a BMI088 IMU"
+---

 The BMI088 is a modern IMU commonly used in UAV applications.
 This project involves the development and testing of firmware for this IMU to be run on the STM32F4 microcontroller.
 This will include: